mpcsb/testing_branch/_posts/2021-04-03-Extending_python_with_go.md

       gopy build -output=some/folder -vm=python3 path/to/go_pkg

-The following objects are created:
+This creates the shared library and other objects needed for the binding.

-For the the shared objects(.so), there is currently one extra step before interacting with the bindings, which is to adjust the LD_LIBRARY_PATH (and adding this to the profile files to making it permanent).
+For the the shared objects(.so), there is one extra step before interacting with the bindings, which is to add a new path to the LD_LIBRARY_PATH variable to tell the dynamic link loader where to search for the dynamic shared libraries.
+There is a long lasting [issue](https://github.com/go-python/gopy/issues/203), where all steps are descbribed.
+If you're in the location of the generated folder add the current working directory to the environment variable, else adjust it accordingly.

       export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD

-After it, you're free to import vptree, which is essentially Go code.
+After it, you're free to import vptree and use it with little to no issues.

         Python 3.7.6 (default, Jan  8 2020, 19:59:22)